 Intention and result rarely reconcile perfectly.
 But, on seeing Rosales’ work and hearing that her “main artistic concern has been focused on black female empowerment in western culture”, you feel you are experiencing that rare of creative occurrences, when result and intention coincide.

-From childhood she was fascinated with renaissance art but was unable to relate to its rigid commitment to the depiction of “white male hierarchy and the idealised subordinated woman immersed in Eurocentric conceptions of beauty”.
+From childhood Rosales was fascinated with renaissance art but was unable to relate to its rigid commitment to the depiction of “white male hierarchy and the idealised subordinated woman immersed in Eurocentric conceptions of beauty”.
 As a result, her work is deeply historical.
-She says that the women in her paintings represent her ancestors, those excluded not just from such images but from many aspects of Europe’s cultural life.
+She says that the women in her paintings represent her ancestors, those excluded not just from visual culture but from all aspects of Europe’s cultural life.

 She draws a lot of inspiration from these women and from the religion they brought with them across the Atlantic, the Yoruba Ifa religion, which is still practised in Rosales’ native Cuba, where it is known as Lucumi.
-Ifa’s and Lacumi’s less destructive conceptions of femininity have inspired Rosales work to counter the demonisation of the Black feminine.
-The realism of her figures, a contrast to the idealised aesthetic of renaissance Europe, also humanises the divine, further challenging traditional notions of beauty and society’s psychological reliance on perfection.
+Ifa’s and Lacumi’s less debilitating conceptions of femininity have inspired Rosales’ work to counter the demonisation of the Black feminine.
+The realism of her figures, a contrast to the idealised aesthetic of renaissance Europe, also humanises the divine, further challenging traditional ideals of beauty and society’s psychological reliance on perfection.

-Thus, through her art Rosales places black women at the centre of visual discourses on life, power and culture, in much the same way as Black women have played a role in the artist’s own life as sources of power, culture and religion.
+Thus, through her art Rosales places black women at the centre of visual discourses on life, religion, and power, in much the same way as Black women have played a role in the artist’s own life as sources of life, religion, and power.
 It is for her mothers, sisters and friends, past and present, that Rosales paints their images into her art and, in this way, seeks to heal past wounds and promote self-love.

-It would be easy (and somewhat expected) to reduce her work to the multiple challenges it poses; the challenges it poses to white consciousness, male consciousness and even Black colonised consciousness, but that would be to reduce her work to a mere response when it is in itself a propagator.
-Rosales’ work calls to be appreciated as much for what it creates, as for what it destroys by its mere existence, being the notion that the European male is the only custodian of power.
+It would be easy to reduce her work to the multiple challenges it poses; the challenges it poses to white consciousness, male consciousness, and even Black colonised consciousness.
+But that would be to reduce her work to a mere response when it is in itself a generator of ideas and motifs.
+Rosales’ work calls to be appreciated as much for what it creates, as for what it seeks to destroy, being the notion that the European male is the only custodian of power.